svipin1/terraform-templates/appgw-wildcard-aks/Readme.md

 TODO:

-- Zonal frontend IP
+- [] Zonal frontend IP
-- SSL certificate termination at the AppGw
+- [] SSL certificate termination at the AppGw
-- Interpolate region in fqdn backend
+- [] Interpolate region in fqdn backend
+- [] Add FrontDoor/Traffic Manager, add a second AppGw with the same backends, let TM deciced which AppGw is active and let the traffic be globally loadbalanced.

 Test by applying in each cluster: